Ful medames: Other countries

 Ful medames was exported from Egypt to other parts of the Arab world, as well as other parts of Africa and Asia, but particularly to Iraq, Lebanon, Syria, Jordan, Israel, Palestine, Saudi Arabia, Yemen, Bahrain, Somalia, Djibouti, Ethiopia, Eritrea, South Sudan, Sudan, Morocco and Libya.

 Middle East

 Ful medames is a popular breakfast dish in Syria, especially Aleppo.
 The fava beans are left simmering in large copper jars throughout the night, to be served from the next morning on; the beans swim in tahini and olive oil, completed with a hint of red pepper paste (made from Aleppo pepper) over the top.

 In Jordan, ful is made just like hummus in a form of a dip, usually made with tahini, garlic, tomato, lemon juice, ground cumin, olive oil, green peppers and salt.

 In Jerusalem and surrounding areas, ful is often served on top of hummus, such a setup is sometimes referred to as Qudsiyeh (قدسية) outside of Jerusalem.

 Ful medames is consumed as part of the Lent diet by Christian communities in Arab countries.

-Ful medames forms part of the Israeli breakfast popularized by kibbutzim in Israel.